Leonardo-Rocha/Xpp-Compiler/README.md

 # Introduction

-XPP Compiler is a complete Java implementation of the X++ compiler.
+XPP Compiler is a study project and complete Java implementation of the X++ compiler.
 X++ is a hypothetical language described in the book "How to Make a Compiler Using Java Tools" by Márcio Delamaro.

 It is intended to be of use to people writing compilers for simple/study languages in Java.